MoDaCoder/Haiku_Sandbox_backend/README.md

 Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite
+* This is the Rails API back end to run the database for React Haiku Sandbox.

-* Services (job queues, cache servers, search engines, etc.)
+* Ruby version: ruby '2.6.1'

+* System dependencies: Run 'bundle install' in terminal

-* Deployment instructions
+* Deployment instructions: Run 'rails s' in terminal

-* ...